Lophiester/YelpRestaurantCard/README.md

 4. Displays the restaurant information in a card stack UI with navigation buttons.

 ## Requirements

-- Xcode 14.0 or later
-- iOS 16.0 or later
+- iOS 26 or later
-- Swift 5.7 or later

 ## Tech Used